sfi0zy/sfi0zy.github.io/_posts/2016-09-25-unique-avatars.markdown

 thumb: "/images/6695fa6cd734434d9f29efbca763a2e2.jpg"
 ---

-This is a generator of avatars (I created it for one of my answers on toster.ru).
+This is a simple generator of avatars.
+I created it for the one of my answers on Habr Q&A.

-{% include codepen.html hash="kkBAjd" height="414" %}
+{% include codepen.html hash="kkBAjd" %}